Andrew J. Harper

 At future events and to date, it was decided to continue this as a means of raising additional funds by way of a small charge.

-Andrew has worked in the aerospace industry for over 30 years, during which time has been based the Middle East, Africa and more recently the UK.
+Andrew has worked in the aerospace industry for over 30 years, during which time has been based in the Middle East, Africa and more recently the UK.

 Half of this time, has been as a ground school technical instructor on fast jet fighter and advanced trainer aircraft for well known aerospace company.
 He has also recently worked on advanced fast jet fighter simulators.